cavaunpeu/willwolf.io-source/content/life/work-in-crypto.md

 Block Science is a leader in doing exactly this.
 As a visiting contributor, I build, analyze, and communicate simulations of "cryptoeconomic" systems for a variety of partners.
 Block Science is comprised of ~30 talented and diverse members—with backgrounds spanning economics, social science, natural science, behavioral science, multi-agent systems, and more.

-# Join us
+# Join us!

 Both companies are hiring.
-If you're interested in what we do, do reach out.
+If you're interested in what we do, do reach out!

 Will